englekk/handbook-docs/Fuse/13 - Fuse Troubleshooting Guide.md

 - If that did not help, please try logging out of and back in to Windows / OS X.
 - If that did not help, please try to reboot your computer.

+### Symptom
+- While previewing on an iOS or Android device, you get the message "Failed to connect"

+### Solution
+- Make sure your device has WiFi enabled
+- Make sure your device is connected to the same WiFi as the computer running Fuse
+- If your computer is running a firewall (such as Windows Firewall), make sure Fuse is allowed to accept incoming connections
+- If you still have the problem, quit Fuse from the tray / menu bar icon and re-start preview

 ## Sublime plugin does not work

 ### Symptom